dn-mz/website/_posts/2025-09-17-hello-world.md

 I'm Daniel, and I've been building and learning in the AI robotics space since February 2025.
 I write about my reflections in robotics thus far [here](/blog/why-robotics){: .custom-link}.

 While I've done some programming over the years, I'm not formally trained as a computer scientist nor engineer.
-I read law at the National University of Singapore, politics at Yale-NUS College, and global affairs at Tsinghua University, Schwarzman College.
+I read law at the National University of Singapore, politics at Yale-NUS College, and global affairs at Tsinghua University, Schwarzman College; and my work has been primarily in law and operations.

 __*A whistlestop tour*__

 As a child and teen, I spent a lot of time with computers and gaming (Warcraft III, DotA, Runescape, Maple Story, and many more).
-These games were not only my first foray into programming, they were also the space where I explored entrepreneurship - the first $1,000 I made was through buying and selling Maple Story mesos!
+These games were not only my first foray into programming, they were also the space where I explored entrepreneurship - the first $1,000 I made was through buying and selling Maple Story mesos as a fourteen year old.

 After I stopped gaming in my mid-teens, I developed interests in social justice, advocacy, leadership and law.
 Much credit to the Boys' Brigade and the incredible mentors for instilling a sense of other-centeredness in me.
 I soon entered the military (more about that [here](/blog/ICT-2){: .custom-link}).
 My interest in public law and international relations grew further, and I decided to pursue a double degree in [law and liberal arts](https://lawgazette.com.sg/news/updates/law-and-liberal-arts-education/){: .custom-link}.
 In university, I spent much time on public law and social justice.
 I was fortunate to work with incredible teams to systemically improve [military justice](https://www.straitstimes.com/singapore/seven-law-students-recognised-for-pro-bono-work-while-at-nus){: .custom-link}, [criminal law education](https://law.nus.edu.sg/media/criminal-justice-club-partners-npcc-to-train-cadets/){: .custom-link}, [pro-bono legal work](https://law.nus.edu.sg/media/nus-law-recognises-students-pro-bono-initiatives/){: .custom-link}, [youth empowerment](https://www.nus.edu.sg/newshub/news/2017/2017-12/2017-12-10/PLATFORM-st-10dec-pA13.pdf){: .custom-link}, and much more.